zeynepsturan/30-Days-Of-Python-TR/readme.md

 ### Veri Tipleri

-In Python there are several types of data types.
-Let us get started with the most common ones.
-Different data types will be covered in detail in other sections.
-For the time being, let us just go through the different data types and get familiar with them.
-You do not have to have a clear understanding now.

 Python’da birden fazla veri tipi (data type) vardır.
 Farklı veri türleri diğer bölümlerde detaylı olarak ele alınacaktır. Şu anda hepsini tam olarak anlamak zorunda değilsiniz.
 Şimdilik sadece farklı veri türlerine göz atalım ve onlarla tanışalım.
 Hadi en yaygın olanlarla başlayalım.